 Frankl spent the rest of his life teaching what he’d learned during the worst of times: that people can, and must, find meaning in their lives, even if all they know is tremendous suffering.
-It is called logotherapy and has made him one of the key figures of modern psychology.
+It’s known as logotherapy and is what makes him one of the key figures of modern psychology.

 - Sometimes the only way to survive is to surrender to death.

-- Your life has its own meaning and it’s up to you to find it in any given moment.
+- Your life has its own meaning and it’s up to you to find it.

 - Use paradoxical intention to make your fears go away.